 This program provides rigorous content aligned with challenging academic standards and relevant technical knowledge and skills needed to prepare for further education and careers in the Hospitality & Tourism career cluster; provides technical skill proficiency and competency-based applied learning that contributes to the academic knowledge, higher-order reasoning ad problem-solving skills, work attitudes, general employable skills, technical skills, and occupation-specific skills, and knowledge of all aspects of the Hospitality & Tourism career cluster.
-The content includes but is not limited to preparation, presentation, and serving of a wide variety of foods; leadership, communication skills, employability skills, and safe/efficient work practices are also covered.
-This coursework prepares students for employment in the food service/hospitality industry.
+The content includes but is not limited to preparation, presentation, and serving of a wide variety of foods, leadership, communication & employability skills, and safe, efficient work practices.
+This coursework prepares students for employment in the food service, hospitality industry.